Art and Technology: A Dubious Alliance in the Digital Revolution

 Painting with pixels and electronics instead of with paint and brush: Is that art?

-Fine art, from cave-painting onwards, has always been made by human hands using whatever tools and materials were available.
+Art, from cave-painting onwards, has always been made by human hands using whatever tools and materials were available.
 Since that time, human brains have also used available technology to pursue artistic interests.
-Advances in pigments and paint formulae, along with tools like lenses, mirrors, grids, printing press, camera oscura (a darkened box with a convex lens that projected a vague image of external object onto a wall), and modern cameras have captured the creative imagination throughout history.
+Advances in pigments and paint formulae, along with tools like lenses, mirrors, grids, printing press, camera oscura (a darkened box with a convex lens projecting a vague image of an external object onto a wall), and modern cameras have captured the creative imagination throughout history.

-So why the animosity towards art that is mediated by the computer?
+So why the animosity towards art mediated by the computer?
 Because it's cheating?
-Because a machine only copies and cannot originate?
+Because a machine only copies and cannot imagine or originate?
 Does the camera "cheat" by relieving the human eye and hand of the hours of dedicated labor required to construct a hand-painted artwork?
-Yet, cameras and photography have become an accepted art form.
+Yet, photography has become an accepted art form.
 So has the much older art of printmaking.
-The printing press, like the computer, is an intermediary machine that processes work created by an artist, who needs to know the necessary techniques of printmaking that render stunning etchings and the like.
+The printing press, like the computer or camera, is an intermediary machine that processes work directed by an artist.
+True, in traditional printmaking, like etching, the artist's hand guides the process, etching the plate, inking it, and running it through the hand-managed press in a skilled process.

 Greater resistance occurs in reaction to computer-art than to these other forms of technologically-mediated art.
-This may reflect a a longstanding "human vs machine" ambivalence or downright fear of computer algorithms and robotics overtaking our human capacities.
+This may reflect a longstanding "human vs machine" ambivalence or downright fear of computer algorithms and robotics overtaking and degrading our human capacities.

 Does Technology Degrade Art?

-Many art traditionalists publicly scorned as blasphemy David Hockney's book, Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters.
-(2001) about Renaissance masters' use of the camera oscura.
+Many art traditionalists publicly scorned as blasphemy David Hockney's book, Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters (2001) about Renaissance masters' use of the camera oscura.
 Why such a vehement reaction?
-At that time, my art teachers at a classical realism art school agreed.
-They could create, and teach us to create, similar remarkable effects without such "cheating" devices.
-This is true for many painters in this tradition: they have remarkable skill, and no one disputes this fact.
+At that time, my art teachers at a classical realism art school were among the scorners.
+They affirmed that they were teaching us to create similar effects without"cheating" devices.
+Many classical realist painters do, indeed, have remarkable skill, and no one disputes this fact.
 Nevertheless, it does not diminish Vermeer's greatness as a painter to think he may have used a camera oscura.
-Yet, this is the scornful attitude taken by many.
-Let's consider a very different viewpoint.
+Why should it?

 Artistic skill is undiminished by tool-use.
 Quite the opposite.
-Did traditionalists condemn Durer's famous use of a viewing-grid to aid drawing forms in foreshortend perspective?
+Do traditionalists condemn Durer's famous use of a viewing-grid as an aid to drawing forms in foreshortened perspective?
 Artists have always explored new tools and new media as part of the creative process.
-I can imagine a cave painter's thrill to discover that carbon ashes made different marks when applied by stick, lump of fur, or fingers.
+I can imagine a cave painter's thrill to discover that carbon ashes made different marks when applied by stick, lump of fat, or fingers.
 The power of tools applied to creative visions can be expansive rather than diminishing art.

 Computer-Mediated Painting: Is it Art?